-There’s also busyness, where you’re too tired to make love to your husband because of the demands of children, job obligations, household chores, etc. Lori Byerly, of The Generous Wife web site wrote a blog on this, that you may find insightful.
+There’s also busyness, where you’re too tired to make love to your husband because of the demands of children, job obligations, household chores, etc. There are so many reasons why a wife may want to say no to having sex with her husband.
+Lori Byerly, of The Generous Wife web site wrote a blog addressing this issue, that you may find insightful.
 I sure did —probably because I have had to make similar decisions:

 These issues are also addressed within other topics on this web site.
 Please seek and you will find.
 It’s not that they will give instant answers, or every answer; they won’t.
 But I believe you will find inspiration and at least some help to make changes that are needed in intimately connecting with your marriage partner.